wwarthen/CPU280/README.md

 1. **FORMAT:** Creates the format.com program.
 This build utilizes Turbo Pascal and requires manual intervention -- see ReadMe.txt for more information.
+2. **IDETEST:** Creates the idetest.com program.
+This build utilizes Turbo Pascal and requires manual intervention -- see ReadMe.txt for more information.
-2. **SYSTEM:** Creates the ROM firmware for system booting and includes a ROM-based version of CP/M Plus.
+3. **SYSTEM:** Creates the ROM firmware for system booting and includes a ROM-based version of CP/M Plus.
 The files system.odd and system.evn are produced in this step which are the odd and even portions of the ROM firmware.
 This step also produces the cpm3.sys program for inclusion on floppy boot disks.
 Make sure to verify/edit the loader.mac and system.mac files before running "Build" here.
-3. **ZPM3:** Creates the ZPM/ZCCP variant of the system.
+4. **ZPM3:** Creates the ZPM/ZCCP variant of the system.
 It produces versions of system.odd and system.evn
 that can be used as system ROM firmware if you want to boot ZPM/ZCCP from ROM.
 This step also produces a variant of cpm3.sys which contains ZPM for inclusion on boot floppy disks.
-4. **Floppy:** Creates boot floppy images.
+5. **Floppy:** Creates boot floppy images.
 Two floppy images are created: 1) CP/M Plus, and 2) ZPM/ZCCP.
 Both images are bootable and can be written to a standard IBM 1.44MB formatted floppy disk with a tool such as RawWrite for Windows.

 ## Change Log

+### Version 2.20

+Resurrection and baseline of original code.

+1. Fixed minor issue with floppy boot process.

+### Version 2.21

 #### ZSM Conversion